htrc/HTRC-Tools-Wso2BackupRestore/README.md

   <Valve className="org.wso2.carbon.tomcat.ext.valves.CarbonStuckThreadDetectionValve" threshold="600"/>
 ```

+It's also possible that the JVM memory settings for WSO2 need to be increased, for larger backups.
+To do
+that, edit `<WSO2HOME>/bin/wso2server.sh` and modify the JVM memory settings (`-Xmx`, for example) as necessary.

 The WSO2 server must be restarted for the above changes to take effect, before the backup or
 restore operation is attempted.